 Attention is a relatively well understood cognitive mechanism.
-Within economics, attention has been used to make sense of a large range of individual behaviors, including response mode effects (Tversky et al., 1990), biased judgment (Kahneman, 2003), focalism (Kőszegi and Szeidl, 2013), suboptimal search (Gabaix et al., 2006; Caplin et al., 2011), and anomalies in risky choice (Bordalo et al., 2012a).
+Within economics, attention has been used to make sense of a large range of individual behaviors, including response mode effects (Tversky et al., 1990), biased judgment (Kahneman, 2003), focalism (Kőszegi and Szeidl, 2013), suboptimal search (Gabaix et al., 2006; Caplin et al., 2011), information avoidance (Golman and Loewenstein, 2015), and anomalies in risky and ambiguous choice (Bordalo et al., 2012a; Golman, Loewenstein & Gurney, 2015).
 New tools such as eye-tracking and brain-imaging allow for a rigorous test of attention-based economic models (see e.g. Fehr and Rangel, 2011 for a review).
 Explaining reference dependence in terms of attention thus not only provides a psychologically and neuroscientifically plausible account for these phenomena, but also promises that the underlying cognitive mechanism, as well as the patterns of choice, can be subjected to rigorous empirical tests.
-Moving beyond a collection of counterintutive observations and stylized facts to a coherent theory that withstands rigorous empirical testing has always been the way forward in studying deviations from economic rationality.
-The next step is then moving from a collection of disparate theories, each with their own domain of applicability, to an overarching theory that relies on a common (and empirically verifiable) mechanism to account for seemingly unrelated phenomena.
+Moving beyond a collection of counterintuitive observations and stylized facts to a coherent theory that withstands rigorous empirical testing has always been the way forward in studying deviations from economic rationality.
+The next step is then moving from a collection of disparate theories. each with their own domain of applicability, to an overarching theory that relies on a common (and empirically verifiable) mechanism to account for seemingly unrelated phenomena.
 We suggest that attention is that mechanism.